Mouli569/googledoc-revision-tracker/README.md

 1. **Resolve Document IDs**: Checks CLI arguments, config file, or environment variable
 2. **Authenticate**: Uses Google OAuth 2.0 (opens browser on first run)
 3. **For Each Document**:
-   - Fetches document title via Drive API v3
+   - Fetches document title via Drive API v3 (for display)
-   - Creates sanitized folder name from title
+   - Creates folder using document ID
    - Uses Drive API v2 to list all document revisions (v3 doesn't support this)
 4. **Download Revisions**: For each revision:
    - Gets the plain text export link from the API
    - Downloads with OAuth bearer token authentication
+   - Automatically retries with exponential backoff on rate limiting (429 errors)
    - Saves with ISO 8601 timestamp as filename
-5. **Save**: All revisions stored in `revisions/{Document_Title}/`
+5. **Save**: All revisions stored in `revisions/{DOCUMENT_ID}/`

 ## Troubleshooting